About Sergei UpstateNY

 I am currently working on a 20-page, in-depth write-up on the Nokta Legend metal detector based on the results of testing and exerimenting with this machine in my test garden and various hunt sites.
 My write-up will cover the Nokta Legend's amazing capabilities, some of which are not mentioned in the user manual, its advantages (over its more expensive multi-frequency rivals), and what it takes to use the Legend to its full potential (e.g. finding more coins/relics in iron-infested and/or 'searched out' hunt sites).

 My other articles with how-to's and specific combinations of settings for effective Target Separation, Coin Unmasking, Deep Coin Hunting and Deep Coin Cache Hunting will be compiled in a special section dedicated to this detector.
-Specifications, picture, price, and reviews from real users of the Nokta Legend metal detector can be found on this page - Nokta The Legend reviews
+Specifications, picture, price, and my in-depth review of the Nokta Legend metal detector can be found on this page - Nokta The Legend reviews

 • XP Deus v2.0-v5.2 (2012 - 2023) - This two-page article/review covers the advantages and disadvantages of the XP Deus fully wireless metal detector which appeared on the market in 2009.
 My girlfriend and I began using the XP Deus units in 2012.
 After trying different versions of the Deus firmware under various challenging conditions and having terrible mishaps with most of them, I finally settled on the firmware version v4.1 for myself and v3.2 for my girlfriend.
 My second detailed review covering some aspects of the v4.0 and v4.1 versions is posted on my 'XP Deus Reviews' Page.